fleetdm/fleet/articles/cloud-based-data-leader-choosed-fleet-for-orchestration.md

 Greater operational agility, empowering teams to run live queries for near real-time data access.
 </div>

-By switching to Fleet, it transformed its device management strategy, improving performance, reducing costs, and enabling cross-functional collaboration.
+By switching to Fleet, it transformed its device management strategy, improving performance, reducing costs, and enabling cross-platform orchestration.

 ## Their Story

 This cloud-based data company automatically manages all parts of the data storage process, including organization, structure, metadata, file size, compression, and statistics.
 It sought a modern solution to manage tens of thousands of devices by providing thorough endpoint telemetry, faster incident response, threat-hunting capabilities, enhanced [software patching](https://fleetdm.com/software-management) workflows, and easy data sharing across internal teams.

 With Fleet, they achieved this with: